-Confidential documents are stored in a locked filing cabinet in the Inclusion Room.
+Confidential documents are stored in locked filing cabinets in the Inclusion Room school office and Headteacher's office.

 When a child moves to a new school, all paperwork pertaining to them is passed on as quickly as possible to the new school.